This Shrimp and Celery Stir Fry is a perfect quick meal on a weeknight. With the ingredients available in the fridge

 - Cut celery in half lengthwise, and slice diagonally.

-- Beat the egg with a pinch of salt and pepper.
-In a wok, heat 2 Tbsp sesame oil on high heat.
-When you start to see smoke coming from the oil, pour egg and turn off heat.
+- In a small bowl, beat the egg, salt, and pepper.
+In a wok or a large frying pan, heat 2 Tbsp sesame oil on medium-high heat.
+When you start to see smoke coming from the oil, pour the egg.

 - Transfer to a plate when the egg is almost cooked.

-- In the same wok, add 1 Tbsp. sesame oil on high heat and cook shrimp.
-When it starts to curl up, add tobanjang and mix well.
+- In the same wok/pan, add 1 Tbsp sesame oil on medium-high heat and cook shrimp.
+When it starts to curl up, add doubanjang and mix well.

 - Add celery and stir-fry.
 Do not overcook as it tastes better when celery still has a little bit of crunchy texture.
 Then add Ketchup and mix well.